COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 [THE DISSOLUTION OF THE TRADITIONAL PRESIDENTS OR PRIME MINISTERS]

-We find that from the beginning, it was wrong that all the administrative power including the public force, that is, the police and the military, the department of diplomacy, and the human and financial power for the security of social rights was concentrated on the traditional presidents or prime ministers.
-Traditional presidents or prime ministers are dissolved by this separation and by the incorporation of the police, the military, and a part of diplomacy into the system of the rule of law and by the incorporation of the other part of the administrative power into that of the human rule and by the former's being respectively administered by the committees in the legislative house of the rule of law and the latter's being administered by the chief of the part of the administrative power of the human rule.
-This dissolution can prevent aggressive wars, state powers' running wildly to autocracy, despotism, and so on, and the research, development, and hold of totally destructive means, and so on which were lead by them to a considerable degree.
+We find that, from the beginning, it was wrong that all the administrative power including the public armed force like the police and the military, the department of diplomacy, and the human and financial power for the security of social rights was concentrated on traditional presidents or prime ministers.
+Traditional presidents or prime ministers are dissolved by this separation, that is, by incorporating public armed forces and a part of diplomacy into the system of the rule of law protecting liberal rights (L system) and by incorporating the other part of the administrative power into that of the human rule securing social rights (S system), and by the former's being administered respectively by the committees in the legislative house of the rule of law protecting liberal rights (L house) and by the latter's being administered by the chief of S's part of the administrative power.
+This dissolution of traditional presidents or prime ministers can prevent, to a considerable degree, aggressive wars, state powers' running wildly to autocracy, totalitarianism, and so forth, and the research, development, and hold of totally destructive means, and so forth which were lead by them.

-[PREVENTING THE WAR FOR THE NATIONAL INTEREST]
+[PREVENTING THE WARS FOR THE NATIONAL INTERESTS]

-In conventional systems, the authority to go to war was concentrated on traditional presidents or prime ministers.
+In traditional systems, the authority to go to war was concentrated on traditional presidents or prime ministers.
 They no more exist by this separation.
-By this separation, the authority to go to war, if it is anywhere, is in the legislative house of the rule of law in the system of the rule of law.
-In addition, that war is limited to that for the protection of the liberal rights and political ones of the citizens of the state and its democratic systems, separations of powers, and rule of law, that is, that for national defense and collective security, and that for the national interest is excluded.
-In contrast, nobody in the system of the human rule has the authority to go to war.
-In contrast, the authority to seek the national interest, if it is anywhere, is in the system of the human rule.
-In addition, that system should seek the national interest not by war but by the negotiations in the international society.
-Thus, by this separation, there is no authority to go to war for the national interest anywhere.
-Therefore this separation prevent the war for the national interest to a considerable degree.
-By the way, almost all wars in the history have involved a kind of national interest.
-With this prevention of the war for the national interest, the dissolution of traditional presidents or prime ministers, that of military-industrial complexes, and so on gathered together, this separation can prevent wars in general to a considerable degree.
+By this separation, the authority to go to war, if it is anywhere, is in the legislative house of the rule of law protecting liberal rights (L house) in the system of the rule of law protecting liberal rights (L system).
+In addition, that war is limited to that for the protection of the liberal rights and democratic and separative systems of the citizens of the state, that is, that for national defense and collective security.
+Thus, the war for national interests is excluded in L system.
+In contrast, nobody in the system of the human rule securing social rights (S system) has the authority to go to war in general, whether it is for national interests or for national defense.
+The authority to seek national interests, if it is anywhere, is in S system.
+In addition, that system should seek national interests not by war but by the negotiations in the international society.
+Thus, general wars, ones for the sake of national interests included, are excluded in S system.
+Again, by this separation, there is nobody controlling both L system and S system like traditional presidents or prime ministers.
+Thus, by this separation, there is nobody having the authority to go to war for the sake of national interests.
+Therefore this separation prevent the wars for national interests to a considerable degree.
+By the way, almost all wars in the history have involved national interests.
+With this prevention of the wars for national interests, that dissolution of traditional presidents or prime ministers, that dissolution of military-civilian-academic-industrial complexes, and so forth gathered together, this separation can prevent most wars in general to a considerable degree.

 DOUBLE CIVILIAN CONTROL OVER THE PUBLIC ARMED FORCES

-The public armed forces like the military and the police has been and will be the direct and strongest power to violate liberal rights, political rights, democratic systems, separations of powers, and the rule of law and to run wildly to autocracy, totalitarianism, and so on.
+Public armed forces like the military and the police have been and will be the direct and strongest power to violate liberal rights and democratic and separative systems and to run wildly to autocracy, totalitarianism, and so forth.
 It is the most critical point for the restraint of powers.

-In addition, when each state power is separated into the two systems of that of the rule of law protecting liberal rights and that of the human rule securing the social rights, the possibility become almost naught that the latter system cooperate with the unconstitutional or illegal activities of the whole or part of the former system.
+In addition, when each state power is separated into the two systems of L system and that of the human rule securing the social rights (S system), the possibility becomes almost naught that S system cooperates with the unconstitutional or illegal activities of any organizations of L system, public armed forces included.

-The power of democratic systems, the separation of the three powers, and the rule of law and the power to stop or to propose to stop services or permissions which has been provided and the money which has been managed are very heterogeneous.
-Such heterogeneous powers do not interrupt each other and can restrain the public armed force and the civilians controlling them efficiently without interfering each other.
-This is the "Double Civilian Control" over the public armed forces.
+The power of democratic and separative systems and the power to stop services or the like are rather heterogeneous.
+Such heterogeneous powers can restrain public armed forces and the civilians controlling them efficiently without interrupting each other.
+Those can be called the "Double Civilian Control" over the public armed forces.
 It gets by far clearer and by far more effective by separating each state power into those two systems.

 INCREASING THE CLEARNESS OF EACH STATE POWER FOR CITIZENS AND PUBLIC OFFICERS AND ITS EFFICIENCY AND DECREASING PUBLIC COST AND TAX